VirusTotal/yara-x/docs/Module Developer's Guide.md

 is very useful in such cases, as you don't need to explicitly initialize all the fields in your structure.

-## Defining the module's main function
+## Implementing the module's main function

 Once you have a `.proto` file that describes the structure of your module you need write the logic that parses every scanned file and fills the module's